NutsR/Elpers/README.md

 ## You can also help me get better
-reach out to me via comments or probably discord my username is Nuts#4008 if you like to help me make learn more about optimizing the code
+reach out to me via comments or probably discord my username is Nuts#4008 if you like to help me learn more about optimizing the code
 Thank you if you reach out to me